 In a fully online course, geography is not a barrier to learning.
 Students never have to gather in one place.
 That’s good for learning, but it can make formal assessments challenging.
 Without rows of desk and a teacher to walk between them, it can be hard to keep exams honest.

 The way you will conduct exams should be part of strategizing and implementing your digital health science education course.

 It’s easy to put together a one-size-fits-all online course, then expect students to adjust their learning to fit the curriculum.
 But part of what makes digital learning most effective is the ability to fit the curriculum to the student, instead.

 To maximize student success, your course should be customizable and interactive rather than static.
-Students should be able to adjust the pace of learning, how the consume new information, and what supplemental materials they use to master the course content.
+Students should be able to adjust the pace of learning, how they consume new information, and what supplemental materials they use to master the course content.

 Most students learn their best when they have a variety of different types of instruction.
-In a physical classroom that might include lecture, discussion, images and video.
+In a physical classroom that might include lecture, discussion, images, and video.
 An effective digital course should include these elements, too.

 As you incorporate multimedia elements into the course, it’s important to make sure they work properly across platforms.
 Many students will be using laptops, tablets, even smartphones as their primary means of access, so compatibility and responsiveness are key.

 Administering an online course means keeping track of a great deal of moving pieces.
 There’s the initial setup and rollout, monitoring student progress, grading, administering tests and quizzes, compiling reports, all of which get more complex the more courses you offer.
 Fortunately, all of the above is easier with a course management system.

 If you have an existing learning management system like Canvas and Blackboard, it’s important to make sure your course is compatible.
 Otherwise, look for courses that have a course management system built into their offering.